 IR35 is a law introduced to combat tax avoidance by workers supplying their services to clients via an 'intermediary' (such as a limited company) who would otherwise be an employee.

 Of course, a full-time employee has to have the right to receive notice if they’re being let go, and in turn, also has to give notice of their intention to leave employment.If your contract has no notice periods in it, then clearly you aren’t an employee, which can be beneficial if HMRC decides to investigate your IR35 status.

 If your client has to give you notice, that implies that they potentially have to pay you for working when, in fact, there’s no work for you to do.
 After all, if there were, they wouldn’t be letting you go.That, in turn, implies a degree of Mutuality of Obligation – a bad thing if you’re trying to stay outside IR35.

 If you're looking for more information on IR35, don't forget to check out our IR35 hub, where you'll be able to find all of our resources on the subject.
-From business guides to jargon-free Knowledge articles, we have all the information you need - plus any further support you may require from our resident experts.

 The argument for contractual notice periods